SystemsApproach/sdn/access.rst

     3GPP-compliant RAN Intelligent Controller (RIC) built by adapting and extending ONOS.

-Most notably, the ONOS-based RIC supports the standardized 3GPP-defined interfaces.
-This includes the **C1** interface by which control applications communicate with the RIC, the **A1** interface by which the operator configures the RAN, and the **E2** interface by which the RIC communicates with the underlying RAN elements.
-We describe these interfaces in the next subsection, but for now the main takeaway is that, despite their cryptic names, these interfaces are no different than supporting any other standard north- and south-facing interface (e.g., gNMI, gNOI, OpenFlow).
+Most notably, the ONOS-based RIC supports a set of RAN-specific north- and south-facing interfaces, similar in spirit (but not detail) to the interfaces described in earlier chapters (e.g., gNMI, gNOI, OpenFlow).
+We discuss these interfaces in the next subsection.

 .. sidebar:: O-RAN Alliance